MicrochipTech/pic32mzw1_ffs_amazon_freertos/README.md

 The goal of this project is to demonstrate the [Amazon Frustation Free setup](https://developer.amazon.com/docs/frustration-free-setup/understanding-ffs.html) on the PIC32MZW1.

-The Amazon Frustation Free Setup(FFS) for WiFi devices is called [**Wi-Fi Simple Setup**(WSS)](https://developer.amazon.com/docs/frustration-free-setup/understand-wi-fi-simple-setup.html), it is designed to provision the new Wi-Fi devices to the Home network without any user interation.
+The Amazon Frustation Free Setup (FFS) for WiFi devices is called [**Wi-Fi Simple Setup** (WSS)](https://developer.amazon.com/docs/frustration-free-setup/understand-wi-fi-simple-setup.html), it is designed to provision the new Wi-Fi devices to the Home network without any user interation.

-The Amazon FFS(Wi-Fi Simple Setup) requires,
+The Amazon FFS (Wi-Fi Simple Setup) requires,
 - A device [pre-attested](https://developer.amazon.com/docs/frustration-free-setup/provisionee-manufacturing.html#requesting-a-dak-from-amazon) to users Amazon Account
 - At least one [Amazon Provisionee device](https://developer.amazon.com/docs/frustration-free-setup/understanding-ffs.html#testing-your-device) connected to internet
-- Wi-Fi credentials must be available at Wi-Fi Locker
+- Wi-Fi credentials must be available at Amazon Wi-Fi Locker

 ## Hardware Requirements
 - PIC32MZW1 Curiosity or WFI32-IoT board
 - [Amazon Provisioner Device](https://developer.amazon.com/docs/frustration-free-setup/understanding-ffs.html#testing-your-device)
-- Access Point
+- Access Point with Internet

 ## Software Requirements
-- MPLABX
+- MPLABX (v5.50)
-- XC32
+- XC32 (v2.41)
 - Harmony3

-- H3 PIC32MZW1 (Freertos + TLS)
+## H3 Project component prerequisit
+- FreeRTOS
+- WolfSSL
+- Wi-Fi Service
+- Net Service

 ## Demo Setup
-The folloowing diagram shows the FFS demo setup for PIC32MZW1.
+The following diagram shows the FFS demo setup for PIC32MZW1.

 <p align="center"><img width="650" src="Docs/FFS-Setup.png">
 </p>

 On power-up, the FFS capable device looks for available Amazon Provisionee device in the vicinity, then the provisioner comes up as a hidden secured SoftAP and lets the provisionee device to contact to it.
-On successful connection, the provisionee establishes a secured HTTP connection with Device Setup Service(DSS) and shares the product details.
+On successful connection, the provisionee establishes a secured HTTP connection with Device Setup Service (DSS) and shares the product details.
 The DSS will associate the device to user account.
 Now the provisionee will scan and share the available access pointes with DSS.
 The DSS would look for a match in the users Amazon Wi-Fi Locker, and provides the credentials for the matching AP.

 <p align="center"><img width="650" src="Docs/WSS-FlowDiagram.png">
 </p>